Prospect of Interception

 This animation film centers around the impact or influence of a simulated asteroid on the future of life (on Earth or in space).
 The animation explores, amongst others, the asteroid as a potential threat or as an opportunity to escape our biosphere system; the carrier of life (panspermia) and or intelligence; or the one bringing death and extinction.
 Besides these topics, it orbits around an ancient fundamental human question: Are we alone?

 Somehow, even though when we look into space, we can only see the light sources of the past, throughout time, we seem to associate space with the future.
-In, for instance, Astrology, the movement of celestial bodies is believed to have an influence on the future development of life on Earth, and throughout history, flyby comets and falling stars are believed to have brought respectively disaster or opportunity.
+For instance, in astrology, the movement of celestial bodies is believed to influence the future development of life on Earth, and throughout history, flyby comets and falling stars are believed to have brought respectively disaster or opportunity.

 Another more contemporary form of projecting our destiny into space evolves around the idea that space colonization is our only way out of the situation where mankind is ‘marooned’ on this planet, facing a situation where the impact of mankind on its environment and each other is irreversibly out of control.
 According to some, the only way for humankind to survive in the future would be to include us being out there, somewhere in space.